CliMA/Oceananigans.jl/docs/src/physics/navier_stokes_and_tracer_conservation.md

 and ``\boldsymbol{f}`` is *Coriolis parameter*, or the background vorticity associated with the specified rate of rotation of the frame of reference.

-From left to right, the terms that appear on the right-hand side of the momentum conservation equation are:
+The terms that appear on the right-hand side of the momentum conservation equation are (in order):

 * momentum advection, ``\left ( \boldsymbol{u} \boldsymbol{\cdot} \boldsymbol{\nabla} \right ) \boldsymbol{u}``,
 * advection of resolved momentum by the background velocity field ``\boldsymbol{U}``, ``\left ( \boldsymbol{U} \boldsymbol{\cdot} \boldsymbol{\nabla} \right ) \boldsymbol{u}``,